ForestFinance Service Center

 Only few countries are recognised as valid producers of fine cocoa by the International Cocoa Organization (ICCO).
 For many years, Peru has been one of these countries.
 However, the ICCO does not lay down any universal criteria which specifically define cocoa as fine cocoa.
 Nonetheless, the most relevant characteristics of fine cocoa are the genetic origin of seeds, the morphological properties of the plant as well as chemical properties of the cocoa beans and differences in colour.
 Above all, the difference between fine cocoa and bulk cocoa lies in the taste and quality.

 The names of fine cocoa-producing countries are regularly published by the ICCO.
 The ICCO currently classifies 23 countries as fine cocoa-producing countries.
 Peru has been included for decades.
-Panama was added to the list in 2016.
+Panama was a newcomer in 2016.
 ForestFinance exclusively cultivates fine cocoa in Peru and Panama.

 An economic reform, foreign investments and a better connection to the world economy contribute to economic progress in Peru, resulting in for instance strongly increased agricultural exports.
 In 2010, 2011 and 2012 economic growth in Peru was at over six per cent.
 According to the Federal Foreign Office (as of November 2016), Peru achieved economic growth of three per cent in 2015.
 The declining economic growth is due to lower prices for raw materials from mining.
 Peru has signed trade agreements with the EU, the USA, Canada, Singapore and Thailand.
 The bilateral relationships between Peru and Germany are friendly.
 A German-Peruvian Investment Protection Agreement exists since 1997.